AhmedAbdEllatif7/School-management-system/README.md

 - **Multilingual Support:** The system offers multiple language options, allowing users to switch between languages (e.g., English, Arabic).
 All interface elements, labels, and content are presented in the selected language, providing a localized experience for users.

+## Multi-Auth for Admin, Student, Teacher, and Parent

+One of the powerful features of this School Management System is "Multi-Auth."
+It allows the application to handle multiple user authentication systems simultaneously for different user roles:

+- **Admin**: School administrators have access to the admin dashboard, where they can manage users, courses, and generate reports.

+- **Student**: Students can log in to access their academic records, exam schedules, and school announcements.

+- **Teacher**: Teachers can log in to view their teaching schedules, manage grades, and communicate with parents.

+- **Parent**: Parents can log in to monitor their child's academic progress, view exam results, and communicate with teachers.

+With Multi-Auth, each user role has its own authentication mechanism, ensuring secure access to the appropriate features and information.
+This enhances the overall user experience and streamlines communication between stakeholders in the school community.

 - **Student Management:** Maintain student records, including personal details, attendance, academic performance, and disciplinary history.
 Generate student reports and progress cards.

 - **Teacher Management:** Manage teacher profiles, qualifications, schedules, and performance evaluations.
 Assign teachers to classes and subjects.